 All programs review on a rolling basis with the exception of the Adult-Gerontology Acute Care Nurse Practitioner program.

-Deadlines for all nurse practitioner programs and the D.N.P. program for the Fall semester are August 1 and for the Spring semester are December 1 (Ph.D. is November 1 for the Spring).
+Deadlines for all nurse practitioner programs and the D.N.P. program for the Fall semester are August 1 and for the Spring semester are December 1.
+For the Ph.D. program, deadline is August 1 for the fall, no spring enrollment.

 Criteria for Admission (NP programs):

 - Bachelor of Science in Nursing (B.S.N.) from an N.L.N.A.C., A.C.E.N., or C.C.N.E. accredited program;